jyg/multitouch/Readme.md

 # MULTITOUCH FOR PUREDATA

-Enabling pseudo-multi-touch mode with pd-native guis, inside any patch.
+Enabling multi-touch mode with pd-native guis, inside any patch.

-This is higly experimental, and not guaranteed to work on any  touchscreen setup.
+This is experimental, and not guaranteed to work on any  touchscreen setup.
-Any feedback wellcome jyg@gumo.fr
+Any feedback welcome jyg@gumo.fr

  Demo here : https://vimeo.com/292789121